MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/CountryRegionMapping.md

 ms.author: leeclontz
 ---

-# Country/region mapping in Cloud for Sustainability shared data model (CountryRegionMapping)
+# Country/region mapping in Microsoft for Sustainability shared data model (CountryRegionMapping)

 Entity storing the region mapping, which is a mapping of a country or region to a user-defined group.